-Tattoo Scarring - What Causes Tattoo Scars & What To Do About It
+Tattoo Scars: What Causes Scarring & How To Treat It

 Most tattoos end up healing perfectly once completed, but there can sometimes, unfortunately, be problems and hiccups that arise concerning the appearance of your new ink – and tattoo scarring is one of them.

 Read this article to understand exactly what tattoo scarring is, how it happens, and how you can attempt to treat and overcome any scarring that your tattoo may have developed.

 What is Tattoo Scarring & How Does It Happen?

 During the tattooing process, the needles used by your tattoo artist will penetrate your skin thousands of times a minute.
 Although these needles are extremely thin and delicate, over time they begin to create a very large wound in your skin, which is essentially all that a new tattoo is – a large open wound with ink inside of it.

 When a professional and experienced artist tattoos you, they will do so as delicately as they can (although it won’t feel like it) to ensure the needles only penetrate as deep as required, and not any further into the lower areas of skin/tissue.

-When the needles penetrate these outer layers of skin, the damage caused is very moderate (only slightly more substantial than a surface wound) and therefore after a week or two, the wound begins to scab, peel and proceed to heal up nicely without any lasting tissue damage.
+When the needles penetrate these outer layers of skin, the damage caused is very moderate (only slightly more substantial than a surface wound) which is why after a week or two, the wound begins to scab, peel and proceed to heal up nicely without any lasting tissue damage.

 However, when a tattoo artist is overly heavy-handed, inexperienced or just careless, they can proceed to unknowingly press the needle into the deeper layers of more sensitive and delicate tissue.
 This is a common issue that arises when getting a scratcher tattoo.

-When this happens, the damage done to the area of tissue ends up being much more substantial, and the chance of healing problems occurring become much greater.
+When this happens, the damage done to the area of tissue ends up being much more substantial, and the chance of healing problems occurring becomes much greater.

-One of these potential problems is tattoo scarring, which could possibly begin to form as your wound begins to attempt to heal itself.
+One of these potential problems of an artist overworking a tattoo is scarring, which could possibly begin to form as your wound begins to attempt to heal itself.